 The Stage 2 archaeological assessment was carried out in accordance with the Ministry of Heritage, Sport, Tourism, and Culture Industries' Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Approximately 55% of the study area consists of agricultural fields and was subject to pedestrian survey at a 5-metre interval in accordance with Section 2.1.1 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Approximately 10% of the study area consists of manicured lawn, overgrown meadow, or woodlot and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Approximately 2% of the study area consisted of visual disturbance.
-These areas were not deemed to retain archaeological potential and were not assessed but were subjected to photographic documentation.
-Approximately 33% of the study area consisted of steeply sloped bank.
-These areas do not retain archaeological potential and were not assessed but subject to photographic documentation.
+The entire study area consists of treed, manicured lawn and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI's 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+The Stage 2 assessment did not result in the identification of any archaeological resources.